 “We will establish a community of practice to connect services during implementation; provide guided training sessions; promote and disseminate the resources; and gradually roll out the program to interested nominated LHDs and statewide specialty services.”

 For more information, view the My rehab, my journey – Gadjigadji website that is currently being piloted.
+A launch of the project will be held at the end of the year.

 Contact ACI-PRISM@health.nsw.gov.au to keep up to date with the progress of the website and/or provide your feedback.